You ask and Eney gets it done. Meet a Computerbeing. Learn More

 What is the apple.com bill usually issued for?

-1. Purchases made from iTunes or App Store.
-Apple charges the credit card linked to your Apple ID account every time you buy an app, game, movie, music, or a similar item.
+1. Purchases made from App Store, Apple Music, TV or Podcasts.
+Apple charges the credit card linked to your Apple ID account every time you buy an app, game, movie, music, or similar item.

 2. Renewals of Apple Service subscriptions.
 Similarly, your linked card will be charged to pay for any subscription services, like iCloud Storage, Apple Music, Apple TV+, or Apple Arcade.